Man killed, woman seriously wounded while sitting in parked car in Roseland

 The shooting happened around 8 p.m. in the 10400 block of South Emerald Avenue when a dark sedan pulled alongside their car and someone inside began firing, Chicago police said.

-The man, 35, was shot in the torso and arm, and was transported to Christ Medical Center in Oak Lawn where he died, police said.
+James Walter, 35, was shot in the torso and arm, and was transported to Christ Medical Center in Oak Lawn where he died, authorities said.

 The woman, 33, was taken to a hospital in serious condition with gunshot wounds to the abdomen and arm.